 skip to Main Content

-We might love to offer our opinions, but providing feedback in the workplace isn’t always easy.
+We might love to offer our opinions, but giving and receiving feedback in the workplace isn’t always easy.
 We wonder if it’s really wanted, if it will be accepted, or if it will be acted upon.
 Will the recipient be thankful, accepting, cold, hostile, or punishing?

 The best teams can help each other give honest feedback and even seek out productive conflict.
 They’ve practiced giving and receiving feedback.
 They’ve learned to assume positive intent behind feedback and have established a few explicit rules about how it should be delivered.
 Their feedback is frequent, ongoing, and normal.

 A person’s own confidence and cultural background can influence how they prefer to give and receive feedback, even positive feedback.
 There are feedback suggestions that work for almost all of us, such as watching our body language and asking if someone wants feedback before giving it.
-DiSC® style also matters.
+A person’s personality type, such as their DiSC® style, also matters.

 Each DiSC style has differing goals for and fears around getting feedback.
-Feedback implies a need for personal change of focus, activity, or behaviors and can stir up personal fears and insecurities.
+Feedback implies a need for a change of focus, activity, or behavior and can stir up personal fears and insecurities.
 Most people want to do good work and are accepting of feedback.
-These tips may help us give better and more targeted feedback.
+Here are some tips for giving and receiving feedback in a more targeted and useful way.

 “Overall, our research found that people consistently underestimate others’ desire for feedback, which can have harmful results for would-be feedback recipients.”